Po-i-Kalyan: Design

-The monumental size of the Kalan Minaret is further complemented by an intricate set of decorations consisting primarily of brickwork techniques.
+The monumental size of the Kalan Minaret is visually elaborated by intricate decoration consisting primarily of brickwork techniques.
 Parallel bands of unique brick sculpting cover the exterior of the minaret without a single repetition, and the lantern itself supports a sixteen arched rotunda.
 Additionally, a set of terra cotta stalactites surround the base of the lantern, serving as the visual transition from the narrow cylindrical shaft of the minaret to the expanded base of the lantern.
 These stalactites further contain two vegetal motifs mirroring the motifs developed in Sassanid art in Iran: one is a vegetal twig inscribed in an arch and the other is a trefoil inscribed within a triangle.
 Finally, a turquoise band of tiled inscriptions lies directly underneath the three-layered stalactite decorations supporting the base of the lantern.
 Overall, the decorative aspects of the Kalan Minaret were primarily resultants of brickwork, fully displaying the versatile capability of the material despite its simple construction.

 Kalan Mosque

 The Kalan Mosque (Masjid-i Kalan) was completed in 1515 in the Khanate of Bukhara emulating the model of the mosque built in the time of Arslan Khan with the addition of a large blue dome atop the mihrab.
 The architectural style of the mosque also draws inspiration and clear analogs to the Bibi Khanum Mosque in Samarkand.
 The mosque itself is 130 x 81 meters and the impressive 30 meter height of the blue dome makes the structure particularly imposing.
 Four iwans lie on the axes of the courtyard with an even larger arched iwan denoting the east-facade of the main structure.
 As the structure extends inwards from the main building, the shape transitions from a square base into an octagon and eventually a cylindrical structure as one extends further into the area of the mihrab standing opposite of the east-facade.
 The interior of the structure consists of a hypostyle layout which meets the internal courtyard through two hundred and eighty eight domes lining the inner courtyard.
 The Kalan Mosque is an entirely inwards facing build with its lack of exterior windows juxtaposed against the open courtyard in the center of the structure.

 Several kinds of decorative designs line the massive exterior of the Kalan Mosque.
 Upon reconstruction in 1515, the exterior walls were decorated with majolica and other ornamental tiles.
-The mihrab, iwans, and the walls of the mosque are all decorated primarily with traditional artwork correspondent to the late Timurid period including blue and white tile mosaics, vegetal motifs, and patterned glazed brick lining the building.
+The mihrab, iwans, and the walls of the mosque are all decorated primarily with traditional artwork correspondent to the late Timurid period including blue and white tile mosaics, vegetal motifs, and banna'i brickwork lining the building.